KennyDAI2000/UCL-NHS-PowerApps-Connector/README.md

 ### Power Connectors

-Navigate to the `PowerConnector` folders to find the swagger files.
+Navigate to the `PowerConnector` folder to find the swagger files.
 Upload them directly to the Power Platform Custom Connector options.
 Configuration of authentication is required for the NHS_PDS_FHIR connector, and no further configuration needed for NHS_ODS_FHIR connector.

 ### Demonstration Power App